MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Install-Module.md

 ### Example 7: Install a specific prerelease version of a module

 This example shows how to install a specific prerelease version of a module.
-The `Find-Module` cmdlet can be used to find prerelease versions of modules in the PowerShell Gallery.
+You can use the `Find-Module` cmdlet to find prerelease versions of modules in the PowerShell Gallery.

 Prerelease versions have a format of `<version_number>-<prerelease_label>`.